 The best foods for your Venus flytrap:

 Mealworms: These small freeze-dried worms are a nutritious food source for Venus flytraps which you can buy from many pet shops and reptile specialists.
-Small tubs are available for around £5, and these contain enough food for dozens of plants to be fed for many years.
-Mealworms can sometimes be too big for flytrap seedlings , so for smaller plants, you may have to cut a worm into an appropriately sized piece.
+Small tubs are available for around £5 or $8, and these contain enough food for dozens of plants to be fed for many years.
+Mealworms can sometimes be too big for flytrap seedlings, so for smaller plants, you may have to cut a worm into an appropriately sized piece.
 Simply rehydrate the worm with a few drops of water, soak up any excess water using kitchen roll, then pop it into the trap.
 Use your cocktail stick to gently touch the trigger hairs as described above.
 Yum!

 Bloodworms: Their name may be disgusting, but these tiny freeze-dried worms can be a great food source for Venus flytraps.
 They are cheap, nutritious, and can be bought at most pet shops and aquariums.
-You can buy a small pot for just a few pounds.
-Simply take a small pinch of dried worms, rehydrate them with a few drops of water, and soak up any excess water using kitchen roll.
+You can buy small pots from Amazon.
+Simply take a pinch of dried worms, rehydrate them with a few drops of water, and soak up any excess water using kitchen roll.
 Then, using a toothpick or cocktail stick, separate out a little ‘meatball’ which is about a 1/3 the size of the trap.
 Pop it in, then use your cocktail stick to gently touch the trigger hairs as described above.

 Crickets: If you can find dried crickets that are suitably small, they make a fine snack for adult Venus flytraps.
-Tubs of dried crickets are typically available for about £5.
+Tubs of dried crickets are cheap on Amazon.
 Simply pop one into each trap, making sure that its antennae won’t poke out and prevent a complete seal.
 You can stimulate the trigger hairs with a cocktail stick or toothpick, or by very gently squeezing the sides of the trap.

 All three of these foods are suitable for other carnivorous plants as well as Venus flytraps (Dionaea muscipula).
 Bloodworms are ideal for almost all species, particularly sundews (Drosera) and butterworts (Pinguicula), while mealworms and crickets are often good for larger pitcher plants (Sarracenia and Nepenthes).